yaluai/CS638-WebCrawlerAnalysis/README.md

 # Web-Crawler-Analysis
+We would basically build a crawler for IMDB and RottenTomatoes sites.
 For each attribute X in S,we consider only Table A and discuss the following in the report:
 Basically we use jupyter notebook to analyze the data.
 We use package such as Panda and Matplotlib.